daniel-crown/daniel-crown.github.io/research.md

 # Working Papers:
 1. "Temporary Migration and the Skill Composition of Native Workers"
 	* Coauthored with Alessandra Faggian and Jonathan Corcoran
-2. "USDA�s Business and Industry (B& I) Loan Program and Business Dynamics"
+2. "USDA’s Business and Industry (B& I) Loan Program and Business Dynamics"
 	* Coauthored with Anil Rupasingha and John Pender
 3. "Was Access to Capital a Barrier to Entry, Survival, and Growth in the Hinterland?
 Evidence from the Rural United States"
 	* Coauthored with Anil Rupasingha and Sarah Low